 After this realization I became truly empowered.
 Love was no longer such a mystery or an evasive experience dependent on someone else.
 Depth and meaning became something that I could create and not something I had to put pressure on my partner to create for me.

 I realized the huge lack of and deep need for other women, men, and couples to have this information and made the decision to become a sex therapist.

 Read more about what a sex therapist does here (And, no, we don't have sex with our clients if that's what you're thinking!
 Geez, get your head out of the gutter....)

 I truly believe that we can change the world by how we have sex and make love.
 It is a journey not a destination.

 Are you ready to find your own Pathway to Pleasure?

-Morgan S. Taylor is a Licensed Professional Counselor specializing in women’s sexuality and reproductive health.
 She is the founder of The Pathway to Pleasure Collective and the host of the podcast series Sex Talk Café.
-Morgan is a professional member of The International Society for the Study of Women’s Sexual Health (ISSWSH), The Sexual Health Alliance (SHA) and AustinIn Connection.

-Morgan received her Bachelor’s degree in Religious Studies form the University of California Santa Barbara in 1998 and earned her Master’s degree in Professional Counseling from Texas State University San Marcos in 2014.
+Susan received her Bachelor’s degree in the academic study of religion (Religious Studies) form the University of California Santa Barbara in 1998 and earned her Master’s degree in Professional Counseling from Texas State University San Marcos in 2014.

-Morgan brings a special approach to her counseling and sex therapy practice that incorporates the mind-body connection as a source of intuitive knowing and healing for her clients that goes beyond just "talking" about a problem.
+She brings a special approach to her sex therapy practice that incorporates the mind-body connection as a source of intuitive knowing and healing for her clients that goes beyond just "talking" about a problem.